heartanalytics/heartanalytics.github.io/docs/about.markdown

 description="[Personal website](https://giesbusiness.illinois.edu/profile/sridhar-seshadri)

-Sridhar Seshadri is Alan J. and Joyce D. Baltz Endowed Professor and area chair for information systems/operations management/supply chain/analytics.
-He joined Illinois in 2018, and spends his research energies on stochastic modeling and applications in manufacturing, supply chain management, and revenue management.
-He was named a James F. Towey Faculty Fellow in 2018.
+Sridhar Seshadri obtained his PhD at the University of California, Berkeley after graduating from the Indian Institute of Technology, Madras, India and the Indian Institute of Management, Ahmedabad, India.
+He is currently the Alan J and Joyce D Baltz Professor in the Geis College of Business and a Health Innovation Professor at the Carle Illinois College of Medicine.
+His current research projects focus on applications of analytics to different policy questions.
+These include Healthcare as part of the Heartgroup, the Development of Micro, Small and Medium Manufacturing Enterprises in India, and Sourcing and Risk Management in Global Supply Networks.
+His professional service includes serving as the Associate Editor, Naval Research Logistics; Associate Editor, Management Science, and Department Editor (Operations and Finance Interface), Production and Operations Management Journal.

  " %}